bruceravel/BLA-XANES/_sources/lib/Xray/BLA/Plot.txt

-The palettes were taken from gnuplot-colorbrewer at `https://github.com/Gnuplotting/gnuplot-palettes <https://github.com/Gnuplotting/gnuplot-palettes>`_, which is written and maintained by Anna Schneider <annarschneider AT gmail DOT com> and released under the Apache License 2.0.
+The palettes were taken from gnuplot-colorbrewer at `https://github.com/Gnuplotting/gnuplot-palettes <https://github.com/Gnuplotting/gnuplot-palettes>`_, which is written and maintained by Anna Schneider and released under the Apache License 2.0.
 ColorBrewer is a project of Cynthia Brewer, Mark Harrower, and The Pennsylvania State University.

 *********************